 Extend: Cultivate a PLN

-Other tips for cultivating your PLN
+Start cultivating your PLN

 - Limit your ‘follows’ to topics you are passionate about.
 Cull your follows once in a while to refocus your stream

-- Always use “netiquette”; acknowledge the contributions of others.
+- Always use “netiquette”; acknowledge the contributions of others

 In their book The Power of Pull: How Smart Moves, Smartly Made, Can Set Big Things in Motion, by John Haagel, John Brown, and Lang Davison stress the importance of reaching outside your usual areas of interest and expertise.
-Doing so will stretch you and help you avoid the insularity that can come from too much time spent in your own milieu, with only those who share your own particular interests.
+Doing so will stretch you and help you avoid the insularity that can come from too much time spent in your own milieu, with only those who share your own interests.